 For more information, download a brochure of the park.

-Ophir Beach is a 7-mile stretch of uncrowded beach with soft sand where long relaxing strolls are the rule.
+Ophir Beach is a 7-mile stretch of uncrowded beach with soft sand.
 The northern end is a good place to dig for clams at very low tides.
 Euchre creek cuts through to the ocean near the northern end of the beach, but during the summer and early fall, the creek disappears into the sand prior to reaching the ocean.

 At the southern end is the unincorporated area known as Nesika Beach.